 Finleyville is a tiny borough located in the state of Pennsylvania.
 With a population of 448 people and two constituent neighborhoods, Finleyville is the 948th largest community in Pennsylvania.
-Much of the housing stock in Finleyville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Finleyville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Finleyville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Finleyville is a borough of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Finleyville who work in office and administrative support (13.52%), sales jobs (11.07%), and food service (5.33%).
+Because occupations involving physical labor dominate the local economy, Finleyville is generally considered to be a blue-collar town.
+35.66% of the Finleyville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Finleyville is a borough of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Finleyville who work in office and administrative support (18.85%), sales jobs (7.79%), and healthcare (7.79%).

-The per capita income in Finleyville in 2010 was $24,476, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $97,904 for a family of four.
+The per capita income in Finleyville in 2010 was $26,423, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $105,692 for a family of four.
 However, Finleyville contains both very wealthy and poor people as well.

 The people who call Finleyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Finleyville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Finleyville include Irish, Italian, Polish, and English.